 And watch out for high cancellation fees, some merchant account providers rely on cancellation fees to make most of their profits.
 Be wary as some merchant account providers will also charge a cancellation fee in addition to the monthly fees they will lose for the length of the contract.

-These are borderline criminals who you do not want to be involved with.
+These are borderline criminals with who you do not want to be involved.

 Finding a trustworthy merchant account provider that can meet all your needs helps reduce your initial and ongoing costs.